North Dakota Protection & Advocacy Project

 supports to stay in one's own home.
 Areas of focus include:

-- transition of residents from the Developmental Center and the State Hospital to the community;
+- transition of residents with intellectual/developmental disabilities from the Developmental Center and the State Hospital to the community.

-- support to individuals who are currently living in the community who are at risk for institutionalization, including placement in private psychiatric settings, basic care, or long-term care;
+- advocate for individuals who are currently living in the community who are at risk for institutionalization, including placement in private psychiatric settings, basic care, or long-term care.

 - advocacy for people with disabilities who have been denied equal access to activities, goods, buildings, facilities or services provided to the general public.